What Kind of Motorcycle or Moped Can I Ride Once I Have My Licence? - Phoenix Motorcycle Training Skip to content

 What Kind of Motorcycle or Moped Can I Ride Once I Have My Licence?

 There’s no straight answer to “what kind of motorcycle or moped can I ride once I have my licence”.
 As with most things, motorcycle licence related, the correct answer is “It depends”.
-That’s because motorcycle licences have different levels.
-Each of those levels comes with different age and power restrictions.
+That’s because motorcycle licences have different levels linked to age and power restrictions.
+The kind of motorcycle licence you can get, influences what you can ride.

 Motorcycles, mopeds and scooters for CBT and AM licence holders